 Mean average property prices and measures of distributions, such as median and lower quartile prices, are derived from data collected for the compilation of Jersey's quarterly House Price Index.
-The data on transaction prices comes principally from the Jersey Property Bulletin (for freehold and flying freehold properties, recorded by the Royal Court) and the States of Jersey Income Tax Department (for share transfer transactions), supplemented by information on dwelling type and size provided by the States of Jersey Population Office.
+The data on transaction prices comes principally from the Jersey Property Bulletin (for freehold and flying freehold properties, recorded by the Royal Court) and the States of Jersey Income Tax Department (for share transfer transactions).